 Up to 60% cheaper than the highstreet

-From wood-effect to luxury tile and in colours from light to dark, vinyl flooring is one of the most versatile flooring options available.
-While most agree vinyl floors and lino are perfect for bathrooms and kitchens, there are countless options for every room in your home.
+From wood-effect to LVT and in colours from light to dark, vinyl flooring is one of the most versatile flooring options available.
+While most agree vinyl floors and lino are perfect for bathrooms and kitchens, there are countless vinyl floor tile options for every room in your home.
 So, whether you want a luxury vinyl tile flooring for an open plan living space or waterproof vinyl for your new kitchen, you’ll find it in our collection.
-Browse now and get up to 79% off high-street prices.
+Browse our cheap vinyl now and get up to 79% off high-street prices.

 Flooring you can Trust